-Connor seriously loves brownies to the point that for his First Holy Communion, I made an 8-pound on a huge sheet pan (since he’s not into cake).
+Connor seriously loves brownies to the point that for his First Holy Communion, I made an 8-pound on a huge sheet pan (since he’s not into any cake).
 Boy was that something!
 Connor also is a cookie monster (just like his momma).
 So over the years, I have made more brownies that I can count, homemade brownie brittle and of course these cookies which keep my boy very happy!

-If you like brownies are a chocolate lover, or are a fan of cookies in general then you will dig this Brownie Cookie recipe.
-You can choose to bake this Brownie Cookie recipe less or more, depending on what you want them to be.
+If you like brownies are a chocolate lover, or are a fan of cookies in general then you will love these Brownie Cookies recipe.
+You can choose to bake these less or more, depending on what you want them to be.
 Less bake time = a gooier (is that a word??) center, more bake time = more crunch.
 You can also cut down the chocolate by 2-4 oz to make them less rich.
 Choose to use traditional cocoa or dark chocolate cocoa (if you are a dark chocolate fan.

 I’ve even substituted Chambord for the vanilla (1 TBS total) for a different flavor (a hint of raspberry).

 You may also enjoy one of these easy sweet treats:

-Chocolate & Peanut Butter Cannolis (easy & different!)
+Chocolate & Peanut Butter Cannolis easy & different!
+Hello, delicious!